SONNY-SONNIX/Movie_Sentimental_Analysis_Gradio_App_with_Twitter_roBERTa/readme.md

   └── README.md               # Project readme

+  ### License 📜

+This project is licensed under the MIT License - see the LICENSE file for details.

+### Conclusion and Next Steps 🏁

+This gradio application demonstrates how to predict movie sentiments using a machine learning model.

+Huggingface makes deployment hassle-free.
+Feel free to customize and extend the app for your own projects!

 ## 👥 Authors

 This project is developed and maintained by:

+Sonny Agorvor-Otchie - otchie.sonny@gmail.com
+Authur Kwaku Gregory -
+David Kwesi Biney -  gyesidavid@gmail.com / gyesibiney@github.com
+Richard Fiagbeti -
+Pamela Quartey - pcnkquartey@gmail.com

-Sonny Agorvor -Otchie feel free to reach out to me with any questions or feedback!
+feel free to reach out to any of the authors  with any questions or feedback!

 ## ✨ Acknowledgments

 I would like to express my gratitude to The Azubi Africa team for their valuable contributions to this project.

 ## 📞 Contact

 For any questions, concerns, or suggestions regarding this project, please contact us at otchie.sonny@gmail.com.

 Install the required packages to be able to run the evaluation locally.